chasmack/hummaps/README.md

 * down arrow displays the next map
 * up arrow displays the previous map
 * escape returns to the map list

-#### Mobile Friendly

-Not quite but the user interface is built on mobile friendly technology.
-Search and the map list work well, the map view still has problems.
-Stay tuned.

 #### Subsection search